rohbdn07/searchFormFromAPIwithReact-Redux/README.md

 ### `yarn run lint`

 Checks the code style.
-To fix some of the problems automatically run
+To fix some of the problems automatically run:

 ```
 $ yarn run lint --fix